All Episodes

 First time caller.

-I've been a listener for about a month, and I don't think I've gotten to bed before five o'clock since then.
+Been a listener for about a month, and I don't think I've gotten to bed before 5 o'clock since then.

 That's right.

-And ever since then I've had like premonitions and insights into things that would happen.
+And ever since then, I've had premonitions and insights into things that would happen.

-And I had this really interesting premonition one night not too long after that happened
+And I had this really interesting premonition one night, not too long after that happened, where I had this dream that I was floating over my bed.

 And it started to burn the lawn up in front of our house.

-Well now three days later I had been staying at a friend's house over the weekend and my parents came to pick me up and take me home and as we're getting over the hill toward our house they looked at me and said oh by the way while you were gone we got home and And there were fire trucks in our front lawn spraying down the house, and that front lawn had caught on fire and burned all the way up to the house.
+And as we were getting over the hill toward our house, they looked at me and said, oh, by the way, while you were gone, we got home, and there were fire trucks in our front lawn spraying down the house, and that front lawn had caught on fire and burned all the way up to the house.

 Exactly.

-And then it was more like an out loud, oh my God!
+And then it was more like an, oh, my, and then it was an out loud, oh, my God.

 Look, what you experienced is not unusual.

-Trauma and near death seems to bring A temporary, and Daniel would tell you, it will begin to fade, but a temporary ability to see and know things that you would otherwise not see and know.
+Trauma and near death seems to bring a temporary, and Danion would tell you, it will begin to fade, but a temporary ability to see and know things that you would otherwise not see and know.

 That's true.